erich666/McUsd/README.md

 ![UsdView](/images/usdview.png "UsdView")

 As expected from a basic rasterizer, shadows, reflections, and emitted light from surfaces are not rendered.
+Note: here and further on, you can click on the image to see the full resolution version, which is scaled down to fit on this README page.

 By default, USDView adds a light "at the eye", which is shown in the rendering above.
 This additional light can be turned off via View -> Lights -> Camera Light.